 This is not an exhaustive list of the different types but can give you ideas for where else to look.

 This is a 100% legitimate question but Scholarship Owl isn’t a scam.
 It’s a paid service that facilitates scholarship applications.
 They don’t require you to pay to use it and they even give you a list of scholarships with links to the scholarships.
 You could use it for searching and then apply for them manually.

-The “You Deserve It!” scholarship doesn't require you to have a paid membership, you can win it without paying.
+The “No Essay Smart Owl Scholarship” doesn’t require you to have a paid membership, you can win it without paying.

 Is Scholarship Owl Worth It?

 I don’t give Scholarship Owl a rating in this review because I can’t use it myself.
 I’m now over twenty years removed from applying to colleges so I don’t want to spend time applying (and potentially winning but then declining) to scholarships.